chef/chef-web-docs/content/chef_compliance_phase.md

 ### External Data

 Chef InSpec profiles should be self-contained and independent from external data.
 Sometimes, a profile's test may exhibit different behavior depending on aspects of the node being tested and in these cases, you may want to use external data.
-Chef InSpec profiles accept ['inputs'](https://docs.chef.io/inspec/inputs/) that let you customize the test.
+Chef InSpec profiles accept [inputs]({{< relref "/inspec/inputs" >}}) that let you customize the test.

 #### Chef InSpec Input

-You can pass ['Chef InSpec inputs'](https://docs.chef.io/inspec/inputs/) to the Chef InSpec runner.
+You can pass [Chef InSpec inputs]({{< relref "/inspec/inputs" >}}) to the Chef InSpec runner.
 Chef InSpec inputs were previously called `attributes` and you will set them in an `['audit']['attributes']` hash in your attributes file.
 Any data added to `['audit']['attributes']` as a hash is passed to Chef InSpec as individual attributes.

   ```ruby